mh-godot/godot-next/README.md

 The intent is to create nodes that fulfill a particular function and work out-of-the-box.
 Users should be able to use your node immediately after adding it to their project.
 Ideally, these are single nodes rather than whole systems of nodes (for that, you might be better off building a separate repository for that system).

+## How to Use

+(if on Asset Library) Simply plugin the asset from the Asset Library browser.
+(else) Download the repository as a .zip.
+Unzip the archive and copy the files into your project directory.

+## How to Contribute

+### Ideas
+If you have an idea for a node that you would like to have added to the repository, create a new Issue with the title "Node Proposal: [NODE NAME]".

+### In Progress
+Work-in-progress nodes should be kept in forked repositories until completed.
+Feel free to edit the README file's Work In Progress section with a link to your repository's content.

+### Completed

 If you would like to add your own node to the repository, do the following:

 1. Fork the repository to your GitHub.